Backendless/ui-builder-library/components/bl-inputWithMask-component/README.md

 Input with Mask is a component of Backendless UI-Builder designer.
 This allows you to add input with mask.

+This component is based on an external library [imask.js](https://github.com/uNmAnNeR/imaskjs)

 ## Properties

 | Property                            | Type                                  | Default Value | Logic                  | Data Binding | UI Setting | Description                                                                                                                                                                                                                                               |